BuffaloWill/lucee-webshells/README.md

 ##
+### Generating Lucee Extension for Remote Code Execution
 ### Written by Juan Pablo Gomez (https://github.com/JPG0mez) and Will Vandevanter (https://github.com/BuffaloWill)

-### Building a Shell

-The blog post linked above walks through how to manually create the Lucee extension.
+The work is originally based on research and a blog post here: [LINK]

-You can also use the extension-generator.py script in this repository to generate an extension for remote code execution:
+This repository includes a python script to generate a Lucee extension that will add a webshell for remote code execution.

+1. To use it run the `build` command:

 ```bash
 python3 extension-generator.py build